 Whether it's the result of a klutzy moment in Zumba class or a misstep on the treadmill, twisting your ankle too far or in the wrong direction can lead to a sprain.
 "An ankle sprain occurs when the strong ligaments that support the ankle stretch beyond their limits and tear," according to the American Academy of Orthopaedic Surgeons, and can range from mild to severe, depending on how much damage is done.

 While you can't avoid every accident, there are a few things you can do to help prevent sprains.
-Running outside on uneven terrain or over curbs and potholes increases the risk of an ankle injury, says Cindy Trowbridge, PhD, associate professor of kinesiology at the University of Texas at Arlington.
-Look for paved, even walkways.
+Stay alert when running outside on uneven terrain or over curbs and potholes, says Cindy Trowbridge, PhD, associate professor of kinesiology at the University of Texas at Arlington, or play it safe and look for paved, even walkways.